OutSystems/docs-product/src/develop/ui/patterns/web/content/blankslate.md

 ---
 tags: runtime-traditionalweb;
-summary: BlankSlate informs end-users when they start using the application, complete a task or when there is no data available for display.
+summary: BlankSlate informs end users when they start using the application, complete a task or when there is no data available for display.
 ---

 # BlankSlate

-Content on the screen to show end-users that there is no data available for display.
+Content on the screen to show end users that there is no data available for display.

-Use BlankSlate to inform end-users when they start using the application, complete a task or when there is no data available for display.
+Use BlankSlate to inform end users when they start using the application, complete a task or when there is no data available for display.

 **How to use**